vladdeSV/my-windows/README.md

 ### GameMaker: Studio 1.4 ![Paid][Paid]
 Can no longer be bought, but I'd like to have this in the list still.

 Stupid but powerful game making engine.
 I've made a couple small games with this.
-Also I started working on an extension to the standard library.
+Also I started working on an [extension to the standard library](https://github.com/vladdeSV/gm_extensions).

 ### [Microsoft Terminal](https://github.com/microsoft/terminal) ![Open-Source][Open-Source]
-Basically combines all shells into one program (CMD, PowerShell, whatever).
-Still buggy and I've run into issues with it.
+Basically combines all shells into one window (CMD, PowerShell, whatever).
+It's buggy and I've run into issues with it.
 Still cool though, and I use it daily!

 ### <img src="https://simpleicons.org/icons/visualstudiocode.svg" height="15">&nbsp;[Visual Studio Code](https://code.visualstudio.com/) ![Open-Source][Open-Source]
 All-purpose editor.
 Very neat.
 Highly suggest you get.

 ### [PhpStorm](https://www.jetbrains.com/phpstorm/) ![Paid][Paid]
 IDE for web development.
-I was originally not happy to switch from my other tools, because I thought PhpStorm was a bit clunky.
+I was originally not happy to switch from my other tools because I thought PhpStorm was a bit clunky.

 But holy crap is this tool powerful.
-I manage my PHP code, SSH connections, and database all through this tool.
+I manage my PHP code, website, SSH connections, and database all through this tool.
 Love this.
 It saved my butt multiple times.

 ### <img src="https://simpleicons.org/icons/jetbrains.svg" height="15">&nbsp;[JetBrains Toolbox](https://www.jetbrains.com/toolbox/)
-To manage JetBrains software, a good compliment when you have their other software.
+To manage JetBrains software.
+A good compliment when you use their other software.

 ### <img src="https://simpleicons.org/icons/filezilla.svg" height="15">&nbsp;[FileZilla](https://filezilla-project.org/) ![Open-Source][Open-Source]
 The best file transfer software for Windows.
-Is trash compared to the mac-only Transmit.
+It is trash compared to the mac-only Transmit.

 ## Audio
 I have a somewhat advanced (read: stupid) audio setup at home.
 Let me walk you through it.